Grammys Race Controversy Lives On: Was Beyoncé More Deserving Than Adele?

 Adele has spoken openly about the devastating mishap at the Grammys, saying that she was devastated she had to restart her tribute to George Michael.

-According to the Huffington Post, Adele was invited to perform a tribute to the late George Michael by delivering an orchestral version of his song “Fastlove”, but unfortunately her performance at the Grammys got off to a very shaky start, so Adele very quickly brought her performance to a live hold (after dropping the “F” bomb) and restarted her performance.
+According to the Huffington Post, Adele was invited to perform a tribute to the late George Michael by delivering an orchestral version of his song “Fastlove,” but unfortunately her performance at the Grammys got off to a very shaky start, so Adele very quickly brought her performance to a live hold (after dropping the “F” bomb) and restarted her performance.
 There’s no denying that she delivered a perfect rendition of the song; however, Adele was visibly shaken by what had occurred and admitted to reporters after the awards that she was devastated by what had occurred on stage.

 “My rehearsal… I did have a shaky rehearsal today.
 But I have been working very hard on this tribute for him, every day.
 George is one of our truest icons.
 I love him.”